erfan-web/ts-react-mini-projects/README.md

 # ts-react-mini-projects
-A collection of JavaScript mini projects for learning and practice.
+A collection of typescript with react mini projects for learning and practice.